oncvpsp/oncvpsp/doc/ghosts.md

 are tagged as ghosts.
 "Proper" eigenvalues fall above these states because of the wall, although very close for deeply-bound states.
-These are simply compared to the unwalled radial Schroeinger equation eigenvalues in the new "Testing for bound ghosts" section of the `*.out file`.
-The effective basis cutoff energies of the basis functiona are also listed.
+These are simply compared to the unwalled radial Schroeinger equation eigenvalues in the new "Testing for bound ghosts" section of the output file.
+The effective basis cutoff energies of the basis functions are also listed.
 Ghosts are reliably found even if they are too localized to be well converged.

 Note that the "old" log-derivative plots of the valence region remain the